leegee/ionic-mm/README.md

 Bugs
 ----

-- Render to image loses text-align
+- Inconsisent styles before/after popover
 - Fonts via mobile differ to CSS/SASS

 To Do